vatpac-technology/sops/docs/aerodromes/classc/Cairns.md

 ## Local Procedures
 ### Western VFR Corridor
-The Western VFR Corridor conflicts with the extended centreline to the north of the aerodrome.
-Clearances for aircraft entering the CTR must use clear and unambiguous phraseology to eliminate any potential for confusion by the pilot.
+The Western VFR Corridor conflicts with the extended runway centreline to the north of the aerodrome.
+Clearances for aircraft entering the CTR must be clear and unambiguous to eliminate any potential for confusion by the pilot.

 !!! phraseology
     **NDR**: "Cairns Tower, NDR, EDT, A015, for the Western VFR Corridor, Request Clearance"